GSSoftwareConsultancy/dev-easy-test-api/README.md

   need some reference implementations to demonstrate the usage of this API in varous applications built using the below technologies.

+  The test framework will support the following below frameworks and platforms

 ## Spring Application